 Puja of course means worship; but Durga Puja in Bengal is much more than that.
-It is the annual visit by daughter Durga from her abode in Kailash to her mother Menoka’s home (read Bengal).
-The four-day sojourn is, therefore, an occasion for a grand festivity.
+It is the annual visit by daughter Durga – Uma being her nick name in Bengal – from her abode in Kailash in the Himalayas to her mother Menoka’s home (read Bengal).
+The four days that Uma would spend at her mother’s place is, therefore, an occasion for festivity.
+And since

 Only large scale economic development can create more permanent jobs, reducing dependence on seasonal employments.
-The tax revenue earned by the government from these economic activities would then be available for spending on the social sectors.
+The tax revenue generated from such economic activities would then be available for spending on the social sectors.

 Festivals would still be celebrated – even on grand scales – but the contrast between the glittering pandals and the condition of the poor artisans would not perhaps appear as stark as at present.
 Let’s hope that this doesn’t remain just a wishful thought.